wtnwin111/interview/src/com/interview/flag/README.md

 47. **Largest Rectangle with Budget K** Given an N x N parcels in city, matrix M contains the cost of each parcel; Write code to find largest rectangular area in the city you can afford with budget K.

-    *HINT: calculate a int[] hold the sum value from i-th row and j-th row, check the sub-array to whose sum closest to K.*
+    *HINT: calculate a int[] hold the sum value from i-th row and j-th row, check the largest sub-array to whose sum < K.*

 48. Define a friends recommendation for Google+.